RapierXbox/ESP32-Sour-Apple/README.md

 # Sour Apple
 # IOS17 Crash Exploit
-The Exploit was originaly ECTO-1A and then refactored by WillyJL.
-I (RapierXbox) portet it to the ESP32 and to RPi from the Flipper Zero Xtreme firmware.
+The Exploit was originaly ECTO-1A.
+I portet it to the ESP32 and to RPi from the Flipper Zero Xtreme firmware.
 Scripts for the ESP8266 are not coming as the ESP8266 doesnt have BLE.The exploit crashes when the device is locked on the homescreen.
 This Code is for the ESP32.
 # Disclaimer
 Only use this on devices you own or when you have permisson to use it.
 I know you gonna be trolling people but dont crash old peoples iPhones.
 They are not gonna know what to do and so they gonna pay way to much money to fix it.